hwhite36/xapi-data-analyzer/README.md

     * This is calculated by computing the total time in between each interaction.
 Gaps larger than `Time_Delta` (more info about this below) are ignored.

 ### The DayElements.json File
-This file contains configuration information for the tool.
-It is required to run the tool.
+This file contains required configuration information.
 The file has data regarding which emails to filter, the 'time_delta', and each textbook chapter.
 The schema can be found DayElementSchema.json, and more detail is also included below.
 A sample DayElement.json file is included in the repository.